talentaz/subscription_manager/README.md

 - If no record is found then return an http code 404.
 - If a record has been found using its field planId retrieve a matching record from the table available_plans.
 - Create an instance of the model APlan, populate its properties with proper values from the user_plans and available_plans records and return the model along with http code 200.

+### 6. Upgrading/Downgrading Subscription
+If a user is already subscribed and requests to upgrade/downgrade their subscription the following needs to be done:

+1. Update the table user_plans (add fields subscriptionId and priceId) as per the [db design](https://gitlab.dev.workspacenow.cloud/platform/subscription-manager/-/edit/main/README.md#database-structure) and its model in the code.
+2. In code of the handler for the endpoint /payments/checkout where a record from the table user_plans is retrieved and before updating its status to "CHECKOUT" and the field last_modified_ts to current timestamp store the value of its field priceId into a local variable.
+If the record has not been found, modify the code creating a new record with properly populated fields id (newly generated uuid), userId, planId (plan_id), created_ts (set to current timestamp), status (set to CHECKOUT), **and the field priceId set to the passed in value**.

+**FIXME: The logic of checking the current plan (see table transactions) is messed up.
+Need to fix it first**.

+### 7. Cancelling Subscription

 **TO BE COMPLETED**: add logic of switching between plans (i.e. handling a case if the previous subscription/plan needs to be cancelled first and the case when the user switches to/from the free plan).